Please ensure Javascript is enabled for purposes of website accessibility

 Minister for Arts Andrea Michaels said: “Innocence, Club Amour and A Quiet Language are testament to Adelaide Festival’s reputation for incredible storytelling through the power of performance and the Malinauskas Government is delighted to be strong supporters of our state’s premier festival.
 We have dedicated an additional $2.3 million to Adelaide Festival for three years to bring outstanding international performances to South Australia including the opera, Innocence, as it makes its Australian debut here in Adelaide as part of the festival.
 This will premiere alongside A Quiet Language from Adelaide’s own Australian Dance Theatre – well-known as one of the world’s best dance companies – as they celebrate 60 years and Club Amour by Pina Bausch’s Tanztheater Wuppertal as they return exclusively to SA for an unmissable 2025 Adelaide Festival!”

-will be performed at the Odeon Theatre from 26 February – 5 March 2025
+A Quiet Language will be performed at the Odeon Theatre from 26 February – 5 March 2025

 Innocence will be performed at the Festival Theatre from 28 February – 5 March 2025